kubernetes/contributor-site/content/en/events/2023/kcscn/_index.md

 ### Recordings

-This event is in plan.
+This event is in planning.
 Find materials here later:

 - recordings
 - photos

 ### Call for Papers

-A [CFP] for sessions will be open through Monday, August 14th.
+A [CFP] for sessions will be open from Monday, August 14th.

 [CFP]:  TODO-Add-link